Twisted deformations vs. cocycle deformations for quantum groups

 \begin{proof} The proof is an exercise in Hopf duality theory, left to the reader --- a matter of reading the identities that characterize a twist or a $ 2 $--cocycle in dual terms. \end{proof}

 9pt

-As a final remark, let we mention that the notions of $ 2 $--cocycle and twist and of the associated deformations can also be extended to more general context where ``Hopf algebra'' has a broader meaning --- essentially, taking place in more general tensor categories than vector spaces over a field with algebraic tensor product.
+As a final remark, let us mention that the notions of $ 2 $--cocycle and twist and of the associated deformations (by ``twisting'', as precised above) can also be extended to more general contexts where ``Hopf algebra'' has a broader meaning --- essentially, taking place in more general tensor categories than vector spaces over a field with algebraic tensor product.
 In these cases, if a suitable notion of Hopf ``duality'' is established (possibly involving different tensor categories), then Proposition \ref{prop: duality-deforms} still makes sense, with no need of the finite-dimensionality assumption in claim {\it (b)}.
 For instance, this applies to Drinfeld's ``quantized universal enveloping algebras'' $ \uhg $ and their dual ``quantized formal series Hopf algebras'' $ F_\hbar[G] \, $, that both are topological Hopf algebras (with respect to different topologies) over $ \kh \, $. \end{free text}